CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

     The expected values may have several different forms:

-    1. simple scalar value, in which case the actual value is compared for equality with it;
+    1. a simple scalar value, in which case the actual value is compared for equality with it;
     2. a dict of two items: `test` is the test name (one of the values shown below) and `value` the expected value (and possibly `opts` for options; see below);